-- MIT does not provide software for personal use unless specifically granted by the software vendor to do so.
-Most exceptions are by way of vendors sites where applicable. - MIT provided software is licensed to be installed and used in MIT's computers only. - At no stage will local administrative privileges be granted to an MIT user, unless with express approval of the Group General Manager. - The IT&ID will keep track of all the software installed on all workstations/portable computers for compliance reasons. - MIT will not take responsibility for any software that is not installed by IT&ID or approved by IT&ID, i.e. you will be personally liable for any damages that such installation may cause. - If you require software that is not part of the standard software issue/installation, you will be required to: - o Contact IT&ID with the reason of why you require that particular software. - o If MIT already has the software that you request, the IT&ID will install it for you. - o If MIT does not have the software requested, you can make a request via your line manager for the software. - If management approves the Software purchase, the IT&ID will install the software for you. - Do not change any registry settings for the computer without authorisation. - Do not delete any software folders from your computer.
+- 12.1.1.
+MIT does not provide software for personal use unless specifically granted by the software vendor to do so.
+Most exceptions are by way of vendors sites where applicable. - 12.1.2.
+MIT provided software is licensed to be installed and used in MIT's computers only. - 12.1.3.
+At no stage will local administrative privileges be granted to an MIT user, unless with express approval of the Group General Manager. - 12.1.4.
+The IT&ID will keep track of all the software installed on all workstations/portable computers for compliance reasons. - 12.1.5.
+MIT will not take responsibility for any software that is not installed by IT&ID or approved by IT&ID, i.e. you will be personally liable for any damages that such installation may cause. - 12.1.6.
+If you require software that is not part of the standard software issue/installation, you will be required to: - 12.1.7.
+Contact IT&ID with the reason of why you require that particular software. - 12.1.8.
+If MIT already has the software that you request, the IT&ID will install it for you. - 12.1.9.
+If MIT does not have the software requested, you can make a request via your line manager for the software. - 12.1.9.1.1.
+If management approves the Software purchase, the IT&ID will install the software for you. - 12.1.10.
+Do not change any registry settings for the computer without authorisation. - 12.1.11.
+Do not delete any software folders from your computer.